ministryofpromise/tlp/README.md

         >>>
         >>> # get summary
         >>> tlp.summary
         u"This report outlines a terrible scourge upon our internets: miscreants.
-We have discovered that miscreants are systematically taking over a series of tubes, and attempting to leverage them to proliferate their love of 'My Little Pony.'
-Let us explore how we've punched them repeatedly with our data."
+We have discovered that miscreants are systematically taking over the series of tubes, and and are attempting to leverage them to proliferate their love of 'My Little Pony.'
+        Let's explore how we punched them repeatedly with our data."
         >>>
         >>> # get keywords, including calculation stats
         >>> tlp.keywords